BloodFutur/geicar/raspberryPI3/ros2_ws/src/detection/Readme.md

 How to test
 ----------
+There are two available test :
+- one unit test that tests the detection function
+- one integration test to test the node, this one is still a work in progress

+To run a test :

 * To run every test : ``colcon test --event-handlers console_direct+ --packages-select detection``

-* To run just the integration test : ``colcon test --event-handlers console_direct+ --packages-select detection --pytest-args test/test_obstacles_detection.py``
+* To run just the unit test : ``colcon test --event-handlers console_direct+ --packages-select detection --pytest-args test/test_unit_obstacles_detection.py``